lightning/bolts/02-peer-protocol.md

 Since it's broadcast in the `node_announcement` message other nodes can use it to identify peers willing to accept large channel even before exchanging the `init` message with them.

+Implementors are advised to provide the means to scale the number of confirmations, tweaking `accept_channel.minimum_depth`, with the size of the funding amount.
+A rule of thumb is to wait enough blocks until the cumulative block reward exceeds the size of the channel.

 #### Requirements

 The sending node: